IagoBarboza/mdds/README.md

 # MDDS - "Material Design" Design System

 This template contains:
--  A Components (Patterns) Library based on the design system "Material Design"
+-  A Component (Pattern) Library based on the design system "Material Design"
 -  A documentation website